devnull-tools/rboss/README.md

     jboss-profile --help

-All configuration can be stored in a single yaml file:
+All configuration can be stored in a single yaml file containing an array of components and its configuration:

     - deploy_folder: deploy/datasources
     - deploy_folder: deploy/apps